AnonymousSurya/pwskills_assignments/README.md

-# pwskills_assignment1
+# pwskills_assignment for python

-Assignment-1 for pw skills data science course

-29th Jan 2023 Python
+Here are the assignments of python section for PW-Skills Data Science course